Art History - B.A. Download to print

 Most work in museums, historical sites, and similar venues; in educational institutions and as librarians; or in federal, state, or local government.
 A graduate degree and related work experience are required for most positions; museum technicians may enter with a bachelor's degree.

 General Admission Information for Freshman Students: Admission Requirements at the Kent Campus: The freshman admission policy at the Kent Campus is selective.
-Admission decisions are based upon the following: cumulative grade point average, ACT and/or SAT scores, strength of high school college preparatory curriculum and grade trends.
+Admission decisions are based upon the following: overall grade point average, ACT and/or SAT scores, strength of high school college preparatory curriculum and grade trends.

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.
 For more information on admissions, visit the Admissions website for new freshmen.